Jason King (speedway rider)

 Jason Gary King (born 13 April 1985 in Maidstone, England) is a former motorcycle speedway rider, from England.

 Career

 King rode for the Arena Essex Hammers in 2003.
 When riding for Somerset Rebels in 2005, King qualified for the British Under-21 Championship final.
 In 2006, he returned to Mildenhall Fen Tigers for two seasons.

-He later became the club captain of Newcastle Diamonds in the British Premier League.
+King later became the club captain of Newcastle Diamonds in the British Premier League.

 Family

-His brother Danny King is also a speedway rider.
+King's brother Danny is also a speedway rider.